JuliaEichler/DanSpire/README.md

 ### About the code

 The code remains in the state as of the final version that run during the final show in September 2012.
 I am aware, that there are quite a few repetitions which could have been reduced to some classes to make the code run more efficiently.
+I also kept some lines commented out which I used for debugging when working with only one computer.

 *openFrameworks version* 0071